project-open-data/project-open-data.github.io/api-basics.md

 An API starts with the desire to share data or resources that a company offers.
 It's built with technologies like REST, XML, and JSON, and supported through documentation, along with a handful of code samples to show how to use it.

 An API and its supporting developer area are created.
 And then, what's next?
 How does a simple API area build community?
-How does it evolve into a thriving ecosystem like Facebook's or Foursquare's?
+How does it evolve into a thriving ecosystem like Facebook’s or Foursquare's?

 It all starts with developers.
 Giving developers a self-service, resource-rich environment where they have the spotlight and a voice that will encourage them in turn to contribute to the API community.